 - Witnessing violent acts

 How to Tell if It’s Child Traumatic Stress

 Sometimes it’s obvious if a child has been through a traumatic event.
 If your child was in an accident or had major surgery, you’re likely aware of the situation.

 But it isn’t always so clear.
-Perhaps he was sexually abused or is being bullied at school.
-If your child shows ADHD symptoms, talk to him and ask him questions.
+Perhaps they were sexually abused or were being bullied at school.
+If your child shows ADHD symptoms, talk to them and ask them questions.

 Don’t expect your doctor to figure it out, either.
 Not all pediatricians routinely ask kids about their mental health or what’s going on at home.
 Few screen for most types of traumatic events.
 Those who do ask mainly focus on depression or divorce.